dlstrong/github-training-brain-dumps/github_directions.md

 Go check things out in GitHub Desktop.
 You can see that your file is showing up as changed and all the cells in pink/red are deletions.
 You can get rid of these changes.

 Right click on the change in the Changes tab and select "Discard Changes".
-You'll want to do this to the checkpoints file as well if that's being tracked.

-Now go back to your Jupyter Notebook and reload the page.
+Now go back to your file and re-open it.
 You'll see that your work is now returned to you.

 Activity 5 minutes: